whatsrupp/chitter/README.md

 Jokes aside, I assembled this app on the hottest day of the year (so far) on a picnic bench outside.
 I had a great time, was a great opportunity to get to grips with encryption and database management!

+Disclaimer on the lack of commits: This used to be on a forked repo which would never get pulled, so, for the sake of getting green squares in the future I've moved it to a personal repo.
+Sneaky ey?

 ## Terminology
 Here's a comprehensive breakdown of the key jargon in this project